palewire/first-github-scraper/docs/repo.md

 ## Save to GitHub

-Now we'll log our work with git’s version control system, which carefully tracks the changes to every file in your repository.
-We can see the changes git has noticed by running the status command.
+Now we'll log our work with [`git`](https://en.wikipedia.org/wiki/Git), a command-line tool that allows us to carefully track changes files in our repository.
+It is the open-source technology at the heart of GitHub’s social network and publishing system.

+The first command to learn is [`status`](https://git-scm.com/docs/git-status), which prints out a report card on the current state of your repository.

 ```bash
 git status
 ```

-That will list out the `Pipfile` and `Pipfile.lock` we've added to the repository.
-The next step is to officially add the files to your repository for tracking with git's `add` command.
+Run it and your terminal should print out the `Pipfile` and `Pipfile.lock` we've added to the repository.
+The next step is to officially add the files to your repository for tracking with git’s [`add`](https://git-scm.com/docs/git-add) command.

 ```bash
 git add Pipfile